 Soon enough, you’ll be out of the coyote’s home and he will stop escorting you!
-On the off chance, the escorting coyote starts to approach too closely, shout and wave your hands to frighten it away.
+On the off chance, the escorting coyote starts to approach too closely, there are some tips below.
 As we humans develop more and more woodlands, coyote coexistence has become even more essential; we simply must learn to speak their language.

 Steps to take if a coyote is close by

 - Keep calm.
 Carry small pets and children.
 Keep a large dog on a short lead.

 - Do not run from a coyote (as this can trigger the coyote’s chase instinct).

 - Never approach, never feed or turn your back on a coyote.

 - Apply a hazing technique (humane methods consisting of loud noises and big gestures to frighten a coyote away): wave your arms above your head; use a loud noisemaker, such as a whistle or air horn; open and close an umbrella or open a very large garbage bag and shake it; bang together pots.
 In an assertive voice, shout “Go away coyote!”
 (If hazing is not effective, says CWC, back away — you may be in the vicinity of a coyote den or pups.)